rust-lang/book/nostarch/chapter20.md

 associated with their name.
 Code using `People` would only interact with the public API we provide, such as a method to add a name string to the `People` collection; that code wouldn’t need to know that we assign an `i32` ID to names internally.
-The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details, which we discussed in “Encapsulation That Hides Implementation Details” on page XX.
+The newtype pattern is a lightweight way to achieve encapsulation to hide implementation details, which we discussed in “Encapsulation that Hides Implementation Details” in Chapter 18.

 ### Creating Type Synonyms with Type Aliases